animorphcoop/shared-futures-space/README.md

 ## Deployment

-Deploy your own instance of Shared Futures in 8 simple steps!
+Deploy your own instance of Shared Futures in 7 simple steps!

 We use [Ansible](https://docs.ansible.com/ansible/latest/) to provision production machines.
 To setup:

 1. Get a Debian 11 (bullseye) machine and its IP address.

-2. Get a domain name and configure its DNS with your machine’s IP address.
+2. Get a domain name and configure its DNS with the machine’s IP address.

 3. Install ansible:

 ```sh